The Effects of Erosion

 #4 Avoid encroaching upon watercourses and their protected riparian buffers

-#5 Employ temporary construction entrances to mitigate tracking of sediment onto public streets.
+#5 Employ temporary construction exits to mitigate tracking of sediment onto public streets.

 It might go without saying, but it is equally important that you hire an engineer who can effectively advise you on the necessary BMP’s, prepare the appropriate drawings, and assist you in acquiring all required permits.